USGS-EROS/lcmap-merlin/docs/source/cookbook.rst

 Configure Merlin For Chipmunk
 -----------------------------
-Merlin is configurable via the shell environment and by Python dict.
-Parameter values take precedence over environment variables.
+Merlin is configurable with environment variables and parameters.
+Parameters override environment variables.

 .. code-block:: python3